Love Your List Review: Ready to Master Email At Last?

 Love Your List Overall Thoughts

-I’ll be honest: I was a huge fan of Love Your List, and believe it was a great investment for me and my blogs.
+I’ll be honest: I am a huge fan of Love Your List, and believe it was a great investment for me and my blogs.
 It taught me a better mindset about email marketing and sales, and I’ve seen that benefit on several of my sites.

 But back to the question of “is Love Your List worth it?”
 Like all online courses and communities, Love Your List is worth it if you put in the work.
 You need to go through the course materials and implement the suggestions.
-To be totally honest, it took me a year to get through the entire course, and Kate admits in the final lesson that the vast majority of students never make it that far.

 If you decide to invest, don’t be one of those students.